cgcardona/SCWD-GeoLoco/README.markdown

 store the geo-coordinates using HTML5 localStorage.

-Each time the user returns to the site they will be get their long and lat added to the db and they will see a list of all the places they have previously visited the website.
+Each time the user returns to the site they will be get their long and lat added to the database and they will see a list of all the places they have previously visited the website.

 The magic lies in 3 functions: